If she had made $4,000 less that year, I’d have qualified to go to college for free.

 Older family members couldn’t seem to understand why I was having such a hard time.
 They pointed to themselves as examples of folks who had paid their own way through school, who worked full-time while somehow simultaneously attending school full-time and graduating without owing a penny.

-Even if their stories are true, the world today is very different from the world in which they grew up.
+Even if their stories are true, the world today is not the one in which they grew up.
 According to the Department of Education, the average price to attend a four-year college in 1980 was $9,438.
 In 2015, that number was $23,872.
 That’s nearly three times as expensive, and even more so if one considers that the average person’s income has not increased as steeply.

-Based on the amount I owe and my interest rate, Sallie Mae suggests my minimum payment should be $1,079.93.
+Sallie Mae set my minimum payment at $1,080 each month — and that number is after they adjusted for my income and other bills.
+My federal student loans cost another $202 per month.
 My options for deferment and forbearance are already up, just a year and three months after graduation.

 When I don’t have enough money in my bank account to make my minimum payment, my loans go into default.
 The unrelenting phone calls and emails begin.
 It’s stressful and embarrassing.

-Our story isn’t unique.
-It mirrors those of countless students in the U.S. who willingly throw themselves into crushing debt just to earn a college degree, something that’s necessary in order to work most jobs in this country.
+My story isn’t unique.
+It mirrors those of countless students in the U.S. who willingly throw themselves into crushing debt just to earn a college degree, something that’s necessary in order to work most high-paying jobs in this country.

 Is it disappointing to think that my struggles with America’s student loan system might just be beginning?
 Of course.